RADHE-SHYAM-03/RADHE-SHYAM-03/README.md

 - **Description:** The StudySync Responsive Website project showcases my expertise in frontend web development and responsive design.
 Built using HTML and CSS, the website provides an optimized user experience.
 Its focus is on delivering a clean and intuitive interface.
 - <h3>Here is link : https://studysync-by-sham-dravid.netlify.app/</h3>

-### Netflix Clone
+### SPOTIFY Clone

-- **Description:** The Netflix Clone project is a endeavor aimed at replicating the visual experience of the popular streaming platform without relying on JavaScript.
-Developed using HTML and CSS, this clone prioritizes a clean and responsive design to mimic the Netflix user interface.It highlights the importance of thoughtful design and presentation in creating user-friendly interfaces.
+- **Description:** The SPOTIFY Clone project is a endeavor aimed at replicating the visual experience of the popular streaming platform without relying on JavaScript.
+Developed using HTML and CSS, this clone prioritizes a clean and responsive design to mimic the SPOTIFY user interface.It highlights the importance of thoughtful design and presentation in creating user-friendly interfaces.
+- <h3>Here is link : https://spotify-by-sham-dravid.netlify.app</h3>
 Feel free to explore the repositories and provide feedback or collaborate on any interesting projects!

 ## Connect with Me